utmstack/Documentation/Installation/MasterServerInstallation.md

 ## Step 1: Prepare the System

 Before starting the installation, make sure that your system meets the minimum requirements and is up to date.

+Please refer to the **<a href="./SystemRequirements">System Requirements</a>** page in the UTMStack documentation for detailed information about the recommended specifications for your environment.

-Run the following commands to update the package list and install the necessary dependencies:
+Execute the following commands to update the package list and install the required dependencies on your Ubuntu 22.04 LTS system:

 ``` bash
 sudo apt update